DaveTCode/comala-workflow-python-lib/README.md

 ## Installation

-To install from [artifactory](https://metacom.metaswitch.com/docs/DOC-107560) you can run this command:
+To install from pypi use:

 ~~~~
 pip install comala-workflows